In June 2021, Mark Zuckerberg said that Facebook would evolve from a social media giant to a company that is all about the metaverse.

 The metaverse is more all-encompassing than a mere video game.
 But the gaming world already seems to operate in a basic version of the metaverse.

 Consider the popular online shooter Fortnite.
 Players have an avatar they choose to interact with other avatars.
 They also earn currency online that lets them access new benefits for their online avatar.

 Tech experts say the metaverse will enhance the VR experience as it exists today and expand it.
 They say users will be able to exist in VR and do everything they can do in the real world, such as host parties, buy real estate, and even get married through an avatar.

 Maybe the closest current version of the metaverse as conceptualized isthe game Second Life.
-Second Life is a simulation that lets you live in virtual reality.
+Second Life is a simulation that lets you live in virtual reality or even mixed reality.
 Your avatar can eat, shower, shop, and pretty much do whatever you do in the real world.

 How Do You Get To The Metaverse Right Now?

 There isn’t any one way to experience the metaverse today.
 But techies say you can experience the relatively primitive metaverse today by purchasing an Oculus headset and related devices.

 Many people have bought into the metaverse concept, with at least 10 million Oculus devices sold so far.
 Of course, for it to gain wider acceptance, the $399 cost of the Oculus headset may need to decline.

 Today, the architecture of the metaverse resembles the App Store at Apple.
 There are several platforms that offer the VR metaverse experience.
 There also is extended reality and augmented reality.
 Each of these versions is similar to various apps you can purchase in the App Store.

 But as of now, there isn’t one portal that gives you access to the metaverse.